 The clays with the highest shrinkage volume can crack if not dried evenly because the drying clay is pulling away from the moist clay and that’s when separation can occur.
 Stoneware has a higher shrinkage rate than earthware.

 Testing your clay is good for several reasons.
 You get a feel for your clay, and it’s workability.
 See how fast your clay dries and measure the shrinkage rate after bone dry.
 Also, measure the shrinkage rate after firing.

-Drying cups with handles – The reason why you have to be careful drying cups with handles is that handles can separate from the cup.
-If the handle dries too fast it shrinks, and the handle pulls away from the cup.
+The reason why you have to be careful drying mugs with handles is that handles can separate from the mug.
+If the handle dries too fast it shrinks, and the handle pulls away from the mug.

 This is an excellent way to slow the drying process down even more.
 Place plastic over your piece and allow the air to come in from the bottom at a slower rate.
 If the plastic is too heavy, it may put pressure on the clay.
 Keep the plastic off your pottery or use a very light bag, like a grocery bag.